More great press for The Right Trousers project! A brilliant video featured on BBC News Technology and BBC Click:

 Wow!
 The Right Trousers project is at the top of the front page on BBC News Science & Environment!
 Read the article here!

-Yesterday, Jonathan Rossiter, Tim Helps, Majid Taghavi and Richard Diteesawat from Bristol, Aaron Page from Southampton and Pouyan Mehryar from Leeds travelled to The British Science Festival in Hull to hold a press conference to present the completed Right Trousers project to the press!
+Yesterday, Prof. Jonathan Rossiter, Dr Tim Helps, Dr Majid Taghavi and Richard Diteesawat from Bristol, Aaron Page from Southampton and Dr Pouyan Mehryar from Leeds travelled to The British Science Festival in Hull to hold a press conference to present the completed Right Trousers project to the press!

 We’re thrilled to have been featured in full articles from The Financial Times, The i, The Mail Online, The Guardian, The Metro, The Telegraph, The Times and many more!